RiceDope/ricepos/README.md

 - NoSuchAlgorithmException needs to be organised to work correctly 100%
 - General Code Cleanliness needs to be updated to be maintainable
 - No tracking of adjustments made to users accounts or stock
+- Item Specific has not been worked on

 ## Links
 These are links to sites that helped me while developing the project or software that you need to run the program.